netdata/netdata/packaging/installer/methods/kubernetes.md

 ## What's next?

+Read the [monitoring a Kubernetes cluster guide](/docs/guides/monitor/kubernetes-k8s-netdata.md) for details on the various metrics and charts created by the Helm chart and some best practices on real-time troubleshooting using Netdata.

 Check out our [Agent's getting started guide](/docs/getting-started.md) for a quick overview of Netdata's capabilities, especially if you want to change any of the configuration settings for either the parent or child nodes.